Martech3/ETH-Beijing/README.md

 ### Portfolio Oracle

+Sroll is a development of zk-rollup (ZKR) for zkEVM.
+Before Scroll came out, the main barrier to the adoption of the technology was its lack of EVM compatibility.
+While ZKR performed better in terms of throughput and gas costs, the inability to easily integrate EVM into zk-tech resulted in each ZKR having to build unique developer tools and infrastructure from scratch.
+This left zkEVM with the serious problem of how to inherit the network effects of EVM while maintaining a high level of performance.
+But the introduction of Scroll has dramatically changed this situation for the industry.
+Contracts deployed on the Ethernet mainnet can be easily ported to Scroll without any major changes to the codebase, greatly increasing the ease of migration of projects to the network

+Thus, we believe that more applications and projects will appear on the Scroll ecosystem, especially those migrated from the main network, which increases projects' demand to know their users' portfolios.
+However, these users' addresses interact pretty lesser on Scroll compared to Mainnet and other early Layer 2.
+That's why we believe in Scroll and choose to aggregate user profiles onto the Scroll as the first step in our public good data layer.

-In order to bring users' portfolios on-chain through oracles, we abstract the users' portfolios aggregated under the chain into 8 fields, each taking values from 0 to 2.
+To achieve this, we deploy a contract for each address on Scroll and utilize the Oracle **RedStone** to bring off-chain data on-chain.
+This constitutes a new type of account abstraction.
+In detail, we abstract the user portfolios aggregated off-chain into 8 fields, each taking values from 0 to 2.

 Here's an example of a user's on-chain portfolio.
 As we can see, these fields fully reflect users' attitudes, risk appetite, and wealthiness.

 ```
 {